NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/10_posts.md

 ---
 layout: archives  # This is a key setting for displaying posts
 title: Newsletter and Updates
-url: posts
+permalink: /posts/
 icon: fas fa-envelope
-order: 9  # Adjust this number based on where you want it in your navigation
+order: 10  # Adjust this number based on where you want it in your navigation
 ---